petunindan/PetBlackSun/README.md

 Website: grandbiz.ru

 ## License
 Mod are open and can be freely modified and distributed.
-Just mention petunindan somewhere in your ReadMe :)
+Just mention Petunindan somewhere in your ReadMe :)